webdriverio-boneyard/browserevent/README.md

 **Note:** this is still an experimental feature.
 Some events like `hover` will not be recorded by the browser.
 But events like `click`, `doubleClick` or custom events are working flawlessly.

+## Contributing
+Please fork, add specs, and send pull requests!
+In lieu of a formal styleguide, take care to maintain the existing coding style.

+## Release History
+* 2013-04-22   v0.1.0   ported feature from WebdriverIO project